6 Skin Conditions That Cause Bumps Under Eyes Not Milia?

 Skin conditions can cause bumps on your face and under the eyes.
 While some conditions need proper medical treatment others can be easily managed at home by taking proper care of the skin.
 Keratosis pilaris is one of them.

-Moisturize your skin at least twice daily with a soothing keratosis pilaris cream like Happy Cappy Moisturizing Cream it contains natural ingredients like licorice root extract and glycerin that help keep the skin hydrated all day long and soothe the dry, itchy, irritated skin associated with keratosis pilaris.
+Moisturize your skin at least twice daily with a soothing keratosis pilaris cream like Happy Cappy Moisturizing Cream.
+It is fragrance-free, dye-free, paraben-free, sulfate-free, and contains natural ingredients like licorice root extract and glycerin that help keep the skin hydrated all day long and soothe the dry, itchy, irritated skin associated with keratosis pilaris.

 FAQs